 This section of the permit authorizes the discharge of stormwater from MS4s owned or operated by the permittees to waters of the State, subject to certain limitations.
-The permit does not authorize discharges that are authorized under other state permits or programs, such as the Underground Injection Control program.
+The permit does not authorize discharges that are authorized under other permits or programs, such as the Underground Injection Control program.

-Throughout the permit Ecology proposes to change the terms "authorized" and "covered" where needed for consistency.
-Ecology intends to use "authorized" when referring to discharges, and "covered" when referring to permittees or geographic areas, consistent with federal use of the terms.
-Permittees are not obligated to accept these discharges into their MS4, and may choose to refuse them.
-This is relevant to permit requirements such as a list of allowable discharges in S5.C.8.b.i of the IDDE program.
+Throughout the permit, Ecology edits the terms "authorized" and "covered" to improve consistency in the uses of the terms.
+Ecology intends to use "authorized" when referring to discharges, and "covered" when referring to permittees or geographic areas.
+This is also consistent with federal use of the terms.
+Permittees are not obligated to accept discharges into their MS4, and may choose to refuse them.
+This is relevant in permit requirements such as a list of allowable discharges in (S5.C.3.b.i) of the Illicit Discharge Detection and Elimination (IDDE) program.